dotkernel/dot-errorhandler/docs/book/v4/log-files.md

 By leveraging `dot-errorhandler`'s extra providers, you can also log additional request parameters.
 Learn more about what additional parameters are available on the [extra data](extra/introduction.md) page.

-> For a clear of separation between different types of logs, we recommend that you store files from each type in their own directory.
+> For a clear separation between different types of logs, we recommend that you store files from each type in their own directory.